The Complete Porsche Buying Guide

 With the introduction of the Taycan, many thought that the Panamera’s days as a luxury saloon were numbered.
 However, Porsche are adamant that the two can coexist and as a result have recently revised the model for 2024.
 Despite the model returning to a saloon only body style, removing the option for a Panamera Sport Turismo estate, the petrol and hybrid variants are some of the most impressive models in its sector.

-The entry level model, predictably merely called the ‘Panamera’, starts at £82,500 and for that you get a 353PS 2.9-litre 6-cylinder petrol engine meaning the car is capable of 0-62mph in 5.3 seconds and has a top speed of 169mph.
+The entry level model, predictably merely called the ‘Panamera’, starts at £89,400 and for that you get a 353PS 2.9-litre 6-cylinder petrol engine meaning the car is capable of 0-62mph in 5.3 seconds and has a top speed of 169mph.
 The Panamera 4 adds four-wheel drive for a £3,000 premium and features the same engine yet reduces the 0-62mph sprint time by 0.3 seconds.

 As with the rest of the Porsche range, the specification choices remain seemingly endless with an impressive array of customisation options available to the buyer.
 This means your Panamera can be tailored to provide the maximum sporty and dynamic drive you require, the ultimate in technology and luxury for the upmost in comfort, or the best of both worlds to be somewhere in between.
-With so much to choose from however, if you get a bit selection happy with the options list, your Turbo E-Hybrid can be nudging £200,000 or beyond if you’re not too careful.
+With so much to choose from however, if you get a bit selection happy with the options list, your Turbo S E-Hybrid can be nudging £200,000 or beyond if you’re not too careful.

 718

 The entry-level route into a Porsche model but by no means an inferior product, the 718 range is for many the best driving sprots cars money can buy.
 Available as the 718 Boxster for those looking for the option of roof down open top motoring when the weather allows, or as the 718 Cayman for fixed roof Coupe motoring, the range has something for everyone.
+There are rumours that the next generation of 718 sports cars will be electric powered so this may be the last chance to get those combustion engine sports car thrills before the only choice is the 911.

 If you want your Cayman or Boxster to come with a bit more power, the ‘S’ models come with 350PS from a 2.5-litre turbocharged 4-cylinder engine, are half a second quicker to 62mph and have an increased top speed by 7mph.
 For your extra £10,000 as well as getting more power and speed, your 718 comes with more additional specification as standard and a more thrilling drive for your money.

 Equipped with an uprated version of the 4.0-litre 6-cylinder engine, the very same one found in the 911 GT3, the cars come with 500PS of naturally aspirated power in a small lightweight package to provide maximum driver enjoyment.
 0-62mph takes just 3.4 seconds and the top speed is just under 200mph (191mph for the Spyder) with increased downforce, airflow management and reduced weight to ensure the performance figures only tell half the story.
+The GT4 RS and Spyder RS are versions that Porsche said would ‘never be made’ due to them encroaching on the performance of the 911.
+Perhaps they saw them as a final swansong for the combustion engine, but whatever it was we can be thankful that the ultimate versions of both models were created in the first place.

 Cayenne